 Steve is a Fellow, American College of Tax Counsel, member of the New Hampshire Bar Association, Massachusetts Bar Association, United States Tax Court.
 Certified Public Accountant, New Hampshire, New Hampshire Bar Association (Past President Taxation Section), American Bar Association (Member Taxation Section), New Hampshire Society of Certified Public Accountants (two-time Past President and Trustee), American Institute of Certified Public Accountants (Member of Governing Council), New Hampshire Employee Benefits Council (Past Chair).
 He is also a Distinguished Professor of Taxation at the University of New Hampshire School of Law.

-Gerardine began her career as a social worker committed to helping people reach their full potential.
-In 1979, Gerardine founded Cirtronics Corporation.
-She knew that Cirtronics could be the vehicle to not only serve customers, but also to provide people with quality jobs.
+She began her career in social work, committed to helping people reach their full potential.
+In 1979, after gaining experience working in electronics manufacturing, Gerardine founded Cirtronics Corporation.
+She knew that Cirtronics could offer high quality jobs while providing people opportunities for personal and professional development.

-Over the years, Gerardine has served the community outside of the company through her board participation including New Hampshire Catholic Charities, Business Industry Association (BIA) of New Hampshire, New Hampshire Community Loan Fund, Vested for Growth and Rivier University Board of Trustees.
+Gerardine generously served on the boards of numerous non-profits including: New Hampshire Catholic Charities, Business Industry Association (BIA) of New Hampshire, New Hampshire Community Loan Fund, Vested for Growth, and Rivier University.

 After graduating from Babson College in 1980 with a Bachelor of Science in finance, Tom went to work in commercial lending.
 Tom spent the first 14 years of his career at Indian Head Bank, Bank of Boston, and Fleet Bank.
 Providing funding was only part of the solution; Tom differentiated himself by leveraging his experience to provide advice and support to enable good outcomes for his clients.